-Nautilus International has AGS systems in Australia, New Zealand, Africa, the USA and Canada.
+Nautilus International has sold 49 Autonomous Guidance Systems in Australia, New Zealand, Africa, the USA, South America and Canada.

 What are the best features of the Nautilus AGS system?

 It’s simple and easy to understand.
 The equipment is small, rugged and very reliable.
 A mine electrician can easily maintain this system.
 The loader equipment can be installed in about 5 hours.
 The tunnel equipment is small, rugged and short-circuit proof.
 The maps used to guide the loader can be made by the operator.